TRADE & INDUSTRY

-We should stress to the World Trade Organisation that we are still a developing nation which has had an uneven socio-political history, and as such any rules that South Africa should comply with must be commensurate with our past.
+Articulating Historical Factors as a Guide to International Trade Policy We should stress to the World Trade Organization that we are still a developing nation which has had an uneven socio-political history, and as such any rules that South Africa should comply with must be commensurate with our past.

 It is impossible for us to apply an accelerated tariff reduction across the board when this will damage the competitiveness of our industries.